joysn/leetcode/README.md

 contiguous_array.py - Given a binary array, find the maximum length of a contiguous subarray with equal number of 0 and 1.

+redundant_conn.py - Return an edge that can be removed so that the resulting graph is a tree of N nodes